cmd-stream/delegate-go/README.md

 `ReconnectDelegate`.

-`KeepaliveDelegate` starts playing the Ping-Pong game with the server when there are no commands to send - it sends a `Ping` command and receives a `Pong` result, both of which are transmitted as a 0 (like a ball) byte.
+`KeepaliveDelegate` starts playing the Ping-Pong game with the server when there are no commands to send - it sends the `Ping` command and receives the `Pong` result, both of which are transmitted as a 0 (like a ball) byte.

 `ReconnectDelegate` is an implementation of the `base.ClientReconnectDelegate` interface, it has a `Reconnect` method that can be used by the client if the